johnbumgarner/facial_features_detection/README.md

 #### Haar Cascade - All Facial Characteristics Detection

-The image of Natalie Portman below has <i>bounding boxes</i> drawn around the all the facial characteristics previously identified by all the Haar Cascade classifiers above.
+The image of Natalie Portman below has <i>bounding boxes</i> drawn around the all the facial characteristics previously identified by all the Haar Cascade classifiers listed above.

 <p align="left">
   <img src="https://github.com/johnbumgarner/facial_detection_prediction-/blob/master/graphic/all_features_detection.jpg">
 </p>